-Who can call the Brave Helpline?
+Who can contact the Brave Helpline?

-Women in Singapore who identify as lesbian, bisexual, transgender, queer or intersex (LBTQI) and are facing distress or crisis can call the Helpline.
+Women in Singapore who identify as lesbian, bisexual, transgender, queer or intersex (LBTQI) and are facing distress or crisis can contact the Helpline.
 We also extend support to transmen, transwomen, and persons who identify as trans*.

 Friends and family members seeking to understand and support LBTQI women are welcome to call us.

 The Brave Helpline (+65 8788 8817) is a support helpline for women in Singapore who identify as LBTQI and are facing distress or crisis.

 What are the helpline's operating hours?

 Monday to Friday, 10:00am to 6.00pm, excluding Public Holidays.

 What kind of support is provided?

 The Brave Helpline is a safe, affirming and non-judgemental space for you.
 Your safety and well-being is of our utmost concern.